1st December 2018

 My brother, Manmohan, meets up with Salim Khan in September 2018 during one of his routine early-morning walks:

 Since the past 10 years, by the grace of God, Salim Khan has been living life on his own terms.
 A peaceful state that everyone dreams of – enjoying his routine early morning walks, no pressure, no tension, just happy to be surrounded by family and friends.
-With those calm feelings one morning, while taking a walk along with some friends, Salim Khan stops short in his tracks when he hears someone calling out to him by his pet name, “Dullu”.
-Nobody in Bombay, except the Amarnath family, called Salim Khan by his pet name “Dullu”.
+With those calm feelings one morning, while taking a walk along with some friends, Salim Khan stops short in his tracks when he hears someone calling out to him by his nick name, “Dullu”.
+Nobody in Bombay, except the Amarnath family, called Salim Khan by his nick name “Dullu”.
 He recognizes my brother approaching him, gives him a big smile, and puts his arms around his shoulders.
 Emotional & nostalgic memories of the past flash before their eyes.

 Salim Khan very graciously agrees to make some time to do an interview for the upcoming book on my dad by Ranjan Sain, “BHULA NAHIN DENA – Remembering K.Amarnath”.